-Irishman John Michael McDonagh has moved from writing novels to embracing filmmaking.
+McDonagh has moved from writing novels to embracing filmmaking.
 His first movie, taut thriller "The Guard," was scooped up out of Sundance by Sony Pictures Classics and was embraced by critics and arthouse audiences.
-It starred Brendan Gleeson and so does McDonagh's second film, "Calvary," which was grabbed at Sundance by Fox Searchlight.
-(It opens in theaters August 1.)
+It starred Gleeson and so does McDonagh's second film, "Calvary," which was grabbed at Sundance by Fox Searchlight.
+(It opened in theaters August 1.)
 "Calvary" marks perhaps Gleeson's best performance to date among many others--he's been nominated for three Golden Globes and two BAFTAs, for McDonagh's playwright/filmmaker brother Martin McDonagh's "In Bruges" and TV movie "Into the Storm," but never the Oscar.
 (Tom Christie's review here.)

 The filmmaker likes to make friends with his collaborators and to enjoy the journey of making a film-- this one shot on the Irish coast in Sligo, where McDonagh's family used to summer, and influenced by Andrew Wyeth, Ingmar Bergman, and Robert Bresson--with "actors I enjoy spending time with," he told me at Karlovy Vary (see my video interview below).
 Clearly, Gleeson is one.